Membership vs Subscription: Which Keeps You Paid

 The strongest Telegram creators run both.
 A private channel or group serves as the membership layer — the community hub where members interact daily.
 Content drops (tutorials, market analysis, exclusive posts) layer on top as the subscription-style value.
 The community keeps people engaged between content releases, and the content gives the community something to discuss.

 This hybrid model is exactly what membership tiers are built for.
 A basic tier gets community access.
 A mid tier adds content drops.
 A premium tier adds direct access via paid chat.
+The community acts as the retention safety net — even a slow content week does not trigger cancellations.

 Telegram group chat on mobile showing membership community activity